pastelnetwork/pastelup/README.md

 The above command will:
 - ask for passphrase
 - create and register new SN's PastelID
-- ask for collateral transaction txid and vout index
+- asks for collateral transaction txid and vout index
-  - if no collateral were sent yet, it will offer to create new address and will wait until collateral is sent to it and transaction is confirmed
+  - if no collateral was sent yet, it will offer to create new address and will wait until collateral is sent to it and the transaction is confirmed
 - create masternode.conf file
 - start pasteld as masternode
 - activate pasteld as masternode